Instructions for Authors

 Use: The Louvre Nativity (fig. 2) is normally identified as one of the painter’s last works.
 (Or include the collection information in the caption only.)

 The bibliography is a single alphabetical list that includes all primary and secondary sources that are cited in the notes, including printed works, electronic sources, and manuscripts.
 Only those works that are cited in the notes should be listed in the bibliography.
-Authors making substantial use of manuscripts or archives may list them separately; see, for example, Simons and Kornell, RQ 61.4 (2008): 1069–97.
+Authors making substantial use of manuscripts or archives may list them separately, as discussed above under 5.F, Citations to archival and manuscript sources.
+Please also see section 5.F for examples of bibliography format for archival and manuscript sources.

 Examples of bibliographic entries: